 George Boleyn.
 Nothing is actually known, good or bad, about his marriage to Jane Parker; to depict him as a rapist without even one person he knew ever even hinting at such a thing in their writing is harsh.

 For that matter, Jane herself.
-There's no historical evidence that she testified against her husband, and no evidence that she was a schemer.
-Even earlier beliefs that she somehow arranged Katherine Howard's affair with Thomas Culpeper (incidentally, a real villain and about as bad as The Tudors portrays him)have recently been challenged.
+There's no historical evidence that she testified against her husband, or any evidence that she was a schemer.
+Even earlier beliefs that she somehow arranged Katherine Howard's affair with Thomas Culpeper (incidentally, a real villain and about as bad as the show portrays him) have recently been challenged.